Friday, January 10, 2020

 Barbara went right to her, hugging her, holding and consoling her.

-Walter passed away from a heart attack that morning at age 61.
+Walter passed away from heart failure at Dominican Hospital that morning at age 61.

 That’s how we met Leah.